Find Grad Schools

 15 Yearly Graduations

 The 4th most popular school in the country for sustainability science majors who are seeking their graduate certificate is University at Buffalo.
+Roughly 32,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 15 people received their graduate certificate in sustainability science from University at Buffalo.
-Of these students, 100% were women and 67% were members of underrepresented racial-ethnic groups.
+About 80% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 #6